-There are five other book-length fictions by Fuller.
+There are seven other book-length fictions by Fuller.
 The Adventures of Speedfall explores ghost stories and locked-room mysteries in comic mode.
 The Burning Boys is set on the Lancashire coast during World War Two and explores the mysteriously related relationships and experiences of a badly disfigured pilot and those of a young boy.
 A Skin Diary recounts the experiences of a pregnant Welsh farm girl from the point of view of the embryo during the precise weeks of gestation (it is invisibly structured upon the categories of Roget’s Thesaurus).
-The Memoirs of Laetitia Horsepole is a first-person account of an indomitable 18th-century woman painter, shipwrecked on Madagascar and outliving five husbands.
-The latest, Flawed Angel, is a teasing tale of French deserters at the court of an oriental ruler who finds that he cannot rationally order his life.
-It is a modern Arabian Nights tale, with multiple themes of beauty and deformity, terror of death and philosophical calm, erotic longing and fantastical escapism. .
-For an account of the latest, The Clock in the Forest is an experiment in setting a fictional narrative within an autobiographical framework: the composer Maurice Arne and his family are invented, but the narrator is the 18 year-old Fuller, in the middle of his National Service.
+The Memoirs of Laetitia Horsepole is a first-person account of an indomitable 18th century woman painter, shipwrecked on Madagascar and outliving five husbands.
+Flawed Angel is a teasing tale of French deserters at the court of an oriental ruler who finds that he cannot rationally order his life.
+It is a modern Arabian Nights tale, with multiple themes of beauty and deformity, terror of death and philosophical calm, erotic longing and fantastical escapism.
+The Clock in the Forest is an experiment in setting a fictional narrative within an autobiographical framework: the composer Maurice Arne and his family are invented, but the narrator is the 18 year-old Fuller, in the middle of his National Service.
 Loser is an investigation of suburban right-wing prejudice, in the form of a gruesome thriller.